magnetikonline/sass-structure/README.md

 - As with [components](#components), the `layout.scss` file *does not* emit any CSS of it's own, **only** define placeholder selectors for use within [modules](#modules) and (possibly) components.

 ### Mixins
-Any additional mixins required for the project are defined in [[sassroot]/mixin.scss](example/mixin.scss).
+Any additional mixins required for the project are defined in [`[sassroot]/mixin.scss`](example/mixin.scss).
 No real enforcement of naming conventions here and I aim to limit their use - instead trying to use placeholder selectors within [components](#components) whenever possible.

 ### Style
-Finally, the [[sassroot]/style.scss](example/style.scss) file brings everything above together via `@import` statements and will generate the resulting CSS output document.
-Style itself **will not** define any variables, placeholders, mixins or CSS class definitions.
+Finally [`[sassroot]/style.scss`](example/style.scss) brings everything above together via a series of `@import` statements to generate the resulting CSS output - it **will not** define any variables, placeholders, mixins or CSS class definitions of its own.

-The order of includes is typically as follows - it's somewhat important to support how placeholders and `@extend` work together:
+The order of includes is as follows - somewhat important to support how placeholders and `@extend` work together:
 - Config
 - Mixins
 - CSS reset (the first actual output of CSS)